caronc/apprise/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   -- Have anything else to describe?
-  -- Define it here; this helps build the wiki item later --!>
+  -- Define it here; this helps build the documentation site later -->

 <!-- START OF NEW PLUGIN SECTION
   -- Delete this section if you are not creating a new plugin --